Overwriting an Excel file destination using SSIS

 Step 2: Set Connection Manager

-Set your first Execute SQL Task’s SQL Command drop your table which is also known as the sheet name of your Excel file.
+Set your first Execute SQL Task’s SQL Command to drop your table which is also known as the sheet name of your Excel file.

 Step 3: Drop Table